-Layers of cranberries, pear, orange, yogurt, ginger, and cornbread make this Cranberry Orange Cornbread Trifle recipe a trifle to remember!
+Layers of cranberries, pear, orange, yogurt, ginger, and cornbread make this Cranberry Orange Trifle recipe a trifle to remember!

 Looking for a recipe to serve for the holidays?

 See if this fits your requirements: Make ahead, economical, enough substance so that people aren’t hungry an hour later, and on the healthy side.

 Meet Cranberry Cornbread Trifle.
 My gift to you!
 A breakfast dessert recipe.